 Feeling like firing up the barbecue?
-This is the perfect recipe to kickstart your summer cooking, even if the weather isn’t compliant.
+This is the perfect recipe to amp up your summer cooking, even if the weather isn't compliant.

 I find bavette to be one of the tastiest cuts of beef around.
 Cut from the animal’s strong, well-exercised abdominal muscles, the meat should be sliced against the grain to maximise tenderness; a little brining also helps.
 Don’t expect melt-in-the-mouth fillet here, though.
 This is beef that needs a little chewing, but the flavour more than makes up for that, and the smoky onions and zingy-crunchy salsa are the perfect accompaniments.
 Delicious.